 Click on the links below for a complete list of documents to bring to the meeting.

-Can't afford a 20% downpayment?
-You can put down as little as 5% on your mortgage loan when you take out loan insurance with the Canada Mortgage and Housing Corporation (CMHC) or Genworth Financial Canada.
+Can't afford a 20% down payment?
+You can put down as little as 5% on your mortgage loan when you take out loan insurance with the Canada Mortgage and Housing Corporation (CMHC) or SagenTM (formerly known as Genworth).

 The next step is the property appraisal.
 National Bank bases the amount of your financing in part on the market value of the property.
 Sometimes, the Bank will require a certified appraisal, in which case professional fees should be taken into account.
 If all the conditions are met, your financing application should be accepted.